JosefJ/TokenOfGratitude/README.md

 The MSF donation is strictly coded in the contract using Oraclize service to perform the current exchange rate check.
 Here is the link to MSF public Ethereum address:
-TODO: Get the link from MSF
+TODO: Get a link from MSF

-Contract code: [Github link]
 ### Token price
 The price is given for each set of 100 tokens as follows:
  1. 100 tokens at 0,1 eth each